A Beginner-Friendly Guide to Distributed Ledger Technology (DLT)

 - DAG: Or Direct Acyclic Graph is proven to be an improved version of DLT and capable of conducting nano transactions across a broader network.
 The network nodes have to state two transactions from the past to initiate a new one.
 This enhances the level of security and strengthens the network.

-- Tempo (Radix):Â It comes with all the benefits of DLT and adds an improvement in terms of providing a timestamp for each transaction.
+- Tempo (Radix): It comes with all the benefits of DLT and adds an improvement in terms of providing a timestamp for each transaction.
 You wouldn’t need notable improvements in hardware components to establish your decentralized applications, coins, or tokens.

-- Holochain:Â A peer-to-peer network with the components of a blockchain and contains peer accountability functionality.
+- Holochain: A peer-to-peer network with the components of a blockchain and contains peer accountability functionality.
 You can own the data over this distributed network.

-- Hashgraph:Â Multiple transactions can be stored on the ledger with the same timestamp in Hashgraph.
-A parallel structure is used to hold all transactions.
-Every entry in the ledger is referred to as an “Event.”
-None of the nodes can be modified to pass on instructions.
-The process is controlled and functions in an organized manner.
+- Hashgraph: The ledger in Hashgraph can store multiple transactions with the same timestamp.
+The system employs parallel structure to process all transactions, with each entry in the ledger termed as an “Event.”
+None of the nodes can be modified to execute instructions; instead, the process is controlled and operates in an organized manner.

 What is the relationship between Distributed Ledger Technology and Cryptocurrency?

 We’re all familiar with Bitcoin and the likes!
-And it’s probably because of Bitcoin we learned about the world of blockchain and DLTs.Â
+And it’s probably because of Bitcoin we learned about the world of blockchain and DLTs.

-Distributed ledger technology is the umbrella term for the various ledgers we discussed.
-Bitcoin uses blockchain technology to its benefit, which is a DLT.Â
+Distributed ledger technology encompasses the various ledgers we discussed.
+Bitcoin uses blockchain technology to its benefit, which is a DLT.

-Bitcoin only uses blockchain to create a transparent ledger of payments; however, blockchain can theoretically be used to record any data items immutably.Â
+Bitcoin utilizes blockchain solely to establish a transparent ledger of payments; nevertheless, blockchain theoretically has the capacity to record any data items immutably.

 How can you be a participant in the DLT boom?